Think tank: Finland

 In addition to specific independent think tanks, the largest political parties have their own think tank organizations.
 This is mainly due to support granted by state for such activity.
 The corporate world has focused their efforts to central representative organization Confederation of Finnish Industries, which acts as think tank in addition to negotiating salaries with workers unions.
 Furthermore, there is the Finnish Business and Policy Forum (Elinkeinoelämän valtuuskunta, EVA).
 Agricultural and regional interests, associated with The Central Union of Agricultural Producers and Forest Owners (Maa- ja metsätaloustuottajain Keskusliitto, MTK) and the Centre Party, are researched by Pellervo Economic Research (Pellervon taloustutkimus, PTT).
 The Central Organisation of Finnish Trade Unions (Suomen Ammattiliittojen Keskusjärjestö, SAK) and the Social Democratic Party are associated with the Labour Institute for Economic Research (Palkansaajien tutkimuslaitos, PT).
-The Finns Party established its own think tank, Suomen Perusta, in 2012.
 Each of these organizations often release forecasts concerning the national economy.

 France

 The French Institute of International Relations (IFRI) was founded in 1979 and is the third oldest think tank of western Europe, after Chatham House (UK, 1920) and the Stockholm International Peace Research Institute (Sweden, 1960).
 The primary goals of IFRI are to develop applied research in the field of public policy related to international issues, and foster interactive and constructive dialogue between researchers, professionals, and opinion leaders.
 France also hosts the European Union Institute for Security Studies (EUISS), a Paris-based agency of the European Union and think tank researching security issues of relevance for the EU.
 There are also a number of pro-business think tanks, notably the Paris-based Fondation Concorde.
 The foundation focuses on increasing the competitiveness of French SME's and aims to revive entrepreneurship in France.

 On the left, the main think tanks in France are the Fondation Jean-Jaurès, which is organizationally linked to the French Socialist Party, and Terra Nova.
 Terra Nova is an independent left-leaning think tank, although it is nevertheless considered to be close to the Socialists.
 It works on producing reports and analyses of current public policy issues from a progressive point of view, and contributing to the intellectual renewal of social democracy.